MischaU8/yumyum/snapping/snap-view-to-orthographic-view_o6aLZOql_z0.md

 Version:
 Uploaded: 2023-04-14

-yum yum
-Floyd here with a quick tip for snapping the view to an orthographic view in
-Plasticity pressing and holding down the
-ALT key while orbiting the view with the middle Mouse button enables you to easily snap to various orthographic views such as top and front using this key modifier with standard free orbiting can enhance navigating around your asset so be sure to add it to your workflow
+Pressing and holding down the `alt` key while [[orbiting]] the view with the middle mouse button enables you to easily snap to various [[orthographic views]] such as *Top* and *Front*.

+Using this key modifier with standard free orbiting can enhance navigating around your asset, so be sure to add it to your workflow.